A Day in the Life of a Substitute Teacher

 Teachers sharing information

-4. When you arrive at the school be prepared and be pleasant.
+4. When you arrive at the school for substitute teaching, be prepared and be pleasant.
 Be ready to show your authority as a teacher.
 You may be warned of the children's tendency to not take the substitute teacher seriously because they are "just the sub".
 It is a cliche that has been parodied in sitcoms for decades but it rings true in a lot of ways.
 You might be advised by your colleagues to assert your authority or "these kids will walk all over you".
 Take the advice!

 5. Nevertheless, you can still be a kind and likeable teacher.
 You don't need to yell at your students.
 Sometimes just giving the right look (as if to say I have my eye on you) can get unruly kids back in line.
 Believe me, it works.
 Especially look out for the a ringleader or perhaps a "class clown" that might try to get the other kids to follow suit with distracting behavior.